multilang-depends/depends/doc/developer_guide_EN.md

 ContainerEntity is the public parent class for most types, and its immediate subclasses include MultiDeclareEntity.
 FileEntity, AnonymousBlock, FunctionEntity, TypeEntity and VarEntity.

-PackageEntity is a subclass of TypeEnity.
+PackageEntity is a subclass of TypeEntity.
 This concept is incorrect.
 In the subsequent stage, the design reason should be further investigated and reconstructed.

 ### How does EntityRepo maintain data?